 In a blender, puree the apple, water, gochugaru, fish sauce, onion, garlic, and ginger until well blended.
 Pour the sauce over the vegetables in the bowl, and toss to coat.
 I use a pair of “salad hands” for this task, but if you want to mix it all together with your hands, be sure to don a pair of gloves so you don’t get the fiery red pepper sauce on your skin!

-Transfer the kimchi and all the sauce to clean jars, leaving 1 to 2 inches of headspace in each jar to allow room for expansion.
+Transfer the kimchi and all the sauce to clean jars, leaving at least 1 inch of headspace in each jar to allow room for expansion.
 Tamp down on the kimchi with a spoon to help release more liquid from the vegetables and keep them submerged in the sauce.

 Don’t worry if it looks like there isn’t enough sauce in each jar; as the vegetables start to ferment, they’ll release more liquid overnight.
 Just remember to keep tamping down on the vegetables each day to expel more liquid and help them stay submerged.

 Loosely cover the jars with lids (you don’t want to tighten them too much, as the fermentation gases need space to escape) and place them on a baking sheet or shallow pan to catch any overflow of liquid.

 Leave the jars out at room temperature, away from direct sunlight, for three days.
 You’ll start to see small bubbles in the jars, signs that the kimchi is fermenting properly.